ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 If you are currently looking for a mature framework with integration capabilities for just about anything, go with Spring.

-However if you are already working with the Lightbend stack and you are willing to give back to the community by helping to develop parts of this exciting framework yourself, be sure to give Lagom a shot!
+If you want to use Event Sourcing, Lagom should be a great fit.
+Additionally, Lagom’s focus on CQRS and its reactive core are truly differentiators with other frameworks.
+Lagom has great potential and is eager to get community involvement.
+If you are willing to join forces with Lightbend, Lagom might already be a viable candidate for you.

 ## Conclusion
 We think that Lagom looks very promising and we will definitely follow it up.
 Due to Lagom being an opinionated framework everything glues together well.
+Lagom is just a thin layer on top of Akka and Play, which is very mature and hardened over the years.
 It might be a bit too early to do an in-depth comparison between Lagom and Spring Cloud since we would be comparing an MVP against a mature technology.
-We do think that using sbt might be a hurdle for Java developers and it would ease adoption if there would be other ways to use Lagom in production besides ConductR or writing a custom service locator.
+We do think that using sbt might be a hurdle for Java developers and it would ease adoption if there would be other ways to use Lagom in production besides ConductR.
+As it stands right now you would need to write a custom service locator yourself.
+It would close the gap with Spring if support would already be available for service discovery via for example Eureka or Consul.

-It is clear that Lagom puts a lot of focus on reactiveness and gaining the best performance at the cost of code coupling.
+It is clear that Lagom puts a lot of focus on reactiveness and gaining the best performance.
-However, it is still possible to achieve the loose coupling by working solely with REST URLs.
+This could come at the cost of binary coupling, seeing as the default way to do service calls between Lagom services is to use binary dependencies.
+We are looking forward to Lightbend’s plans to go through non-binary specifications in order to reduce coupling on a binary level as well.

 Given that it is currently an MVP version we are interested in seeing how Lagom matures.
+Since it is all new and shiny, you will be able to give back to the community by helping to develop parts of this new and exciting framework yourself.
 Contributing to the framework is easy via pull requests and are actively reviewed by Lightbend developers.
 The developers are very active on their [Gitter](https://gitter.im/lagom/lagom) channel and they are quick to answer questions.
 We are also very excited to the release of the Scala API.

-Our colleague [Andreas Evers](https://twitter.com/andreasevers), who was also present at the CodeStar launch event and who has extensive knowledge on Spring Cloud and Netflix OSS, will soon be participating in a podcast with Markus Eisele hosted by Lightbend to discuss Lagom and Spring Cloud.
+Our colleague [Andreas Evers](https://twitter.com/andreasevers), who has extensive knowledge on Spring Cloud and Netflix OSS, will soon be participating in a podcast with Markus Eisele hosted by Lightbend to discuss Lagom and Spring Cloud.
-No doubt it will be very interesting and although there hasn't been a date set yet, it should be made public soon.
+The date should be announced soon.
 Be sure to follow Andreas and Lightbend to catch it!

 ## Useful links